 Who shouldn’t receive the cervical cancer vaccine?

 It’s best to avoid the cervical cancer vaccine if you are mildly or severely ill.
 Pregnant women should also avoid vaccination.
-The cervical cancer vaccine does not serve as treatment if you already have an HPV infection or HPV-caused disease, although it may still be recommended to protect against other strains of HPV.
+The cervical cancer vaccine does not serve as a treatment if you already have an HPV infection or HPV-caused disease, although it may still be recommended to protect against other strains of HPV.

 Moffitt is here to provide you with the information you need to make an educated decision about your health and what cancer prevention strategies may be right for you.
 To consult with a Moffitt physician about the cervical cancer vaccine, call 1-888-663-3488 or submit a new patient registration form online.